AriseBank/nmc.smd/README.md

-# Namecoin JSON-RPC Service Mapping Description
+# Namecoin JSON-RPC Spec
-This is an [SMD](https://en.wikipedia.org/wiki/Service_Mapping_Description) (a JSON specification) of the Namecoin JSON-RPC API.
+This is a JSON specification for Namecoin JSON-RPC API which conforms to the [Service Mapping Description](https://en.wikipedia.org/wiki/Service_Mapping_Description) (SMD) format.
 It is incomplete, and contributions are strongly encouraged.

 ##Complete
 * name_show